 - Digital Out-of-Home (DOOH): Digital Out-of-Home (DOOH) combines the unparalleled viewability of traditional out-of-home advertising with the efficiency of digital advertising, in a brand-safe environment.

 If you’re using any of these assets for your ad campaign, you can also optimize them for social media with the help of creative sets.
 By using creative sets, it’s possible to test different ads and digital assets based on targeting factors.
 You can also resize existing digital ads for social media campaigns.

 Using Programmatic Advertising and Social in Your Advertising Strategy

 Working with a trading desk like AUDIENCEX can help you get the most out of your programmatic ad campaigns across social media and various other digital channels.
-Let us know what your goals are for your campaign, and we’ll help you identify the perfect strategies and platforms for you.
+Let us know what the goals for your campaign are, and we’ll help you identify the perfect strategies and platforms for you.
 We’ll then find the ideal ad space for your content, place your ads, provide in-depth reporting, and help you optimize your campaign, all with the help of our world-class technology.
 To learn more, get in touch with us today.

 Fill out the form below to download the Guide to Social Media Marketing.